 Do you need Vermont Bowhunter education?

-Anyone who buys a hunting license in Vermont unless they show proof of having a hunting license from another state or province.
+Anyone who would like to purchase an add-on archery tag in Vermont needs to pass a bowhunter education course, unless they show proof of having had a previous bow tag or archery-specific license from another state or province.

 Hunter education is currently required in all 50 states, 10 Canadian provinces, three Northwest Territories, and Mexico.
 A separate bowhunter education course is required in many of the states, provinces, and other countries to comply with the bowhunting laws and regulations in those jurisdictions.